Books For Treats

 Since Halloween 2001, we’ve given up to 10,000 books each year to excited, costumed Willow Glen trick-or-treaters.
 Then-Mayor Ron Gonzales, then-Councilman Ken Yeager, Mayor Chuck Reed and Councilman Pierluigi Oliverio joined us in greeting the kids and happy parents..

 We were featured in the media to nearly 2 million viewers/listeners/readers.
 Take a peek at some great pictures and links to some of the stories from our Media/News page.
-Mike Cassidy wrote a column in the San Jose Mercury News about Books For Treats, as well as in his blog.
-Read the article about Books For Treats published in the June/July ’07 American Association for the Advancement of Science magazine.
+Mike Cassidy wrote a column in the San Jose Mercury News about Books for Treats, as well as in his blog.
+There was also an article about Books for Treats published in American Association for the

-What is Books For Treats?
+What is Books for Treats?

 Books for Treats is a non-profit (501c3) movement that encourages you to give gently read children’s books at Halloween instead of candy.